ccedric9/eshop/README.md

 The Fashion Retailer eShop demo comes with the following features:

-- Product browsing and search functionality.
-- User authentication and account management.
-- Shopping cart and checkout process.
-- Responsive design for mobile and desktop users.
-- Interactive user interface with rich visuals.
-- Product categorization and filtering.
+- A large homepage slider showcases the images of brand;
+- Dynamic product images for featured products.
+- A visual appealing layout for categories.
+- Products sorting system.

 ## To-Do List

+Initial stage aims to create a visual attractive website and layout.
-For future development, consider implementing the following:
+For next step development, consider implementing the following:

-- Enhanced user experience through personalized recommendations.
+- Validate the functionalities of icons, buttons, links, images.
+- Validate the components of sorting system, add cart , reset cart and proceed payment.
-- Integration with third-party payment gateways.
+- Integration with third-party payment system.
-- Social media sharing and engagement features.
-- Admin panel for managing products, orders, and user data.
+- Integration with database (preferrable MySQL via Strapi).
 - Performance optimization for faster loading times.
 - Multi-language and multi-currency support.
-- Integration with analytics tools for insights into user behavior.

 This to-do list provides a starting point for extending the Fashion Retailer eShop and enhancing its functionality.